Nelwhix/quill-image-uploader/readme.md

 ```

 ## Inspiration
 This library is a typescript port of [quill-image-uploader](https://github.com/NoelOConnell/quill-image-uploader).
-It seems the package is currently not maintained.